Pratham-Chauhan2005/ToDoList/README.md

-This Todo List is made with the help and react
+This Todo List is made with the help and react.
 I use local storage so that the ToDo will get stored in some place .